cairis-platform/cairis/docs/gettingstarted.rst

 Define your contexts of use
 ---------------------------

 How you use CAIRIS depends on how you approach the early stages of your design.
-You will, however, need to create  :doc:`environments </environments>` to represent your contexts of use.
-If you haven't thought about what these are yet, just create a single environment to begin with.
-You can add more later.
+You will, however, need to work with  :doc:`environments </environments>` to represent your contexts of use.
+Each model comes with a *Default* environment, but you may wish to add more later as you learn more about different contexts.

 Save early and often
 ----------------------